evilgeniuscreative/korilla-restaurant/README.md

 Their CEO is thinking of updating their short order tracking system using React.

 Build a prototype of this short order receipts tracker.
-Use this template to structure your READMEs for labs.

 ## Prerequisites